jamestharpe/jamestharpe.com/content/ml-types.md

 -----

-Deep learning - a form of machine learning that stacks multiple ML models on top of each other to form a hierarchy. e.g. Face -> Gemoetric primitives -> Objects (eyes, nose, mouth) -> Faces -> Person name prediction
+Deep learning - a form of machine learning that stacks multiple ML models on top of each other to form a hierarchy. e.g. Face -> Geometric primitives -> Objects (eyes, nose, mouth) -> Faces -> Person name prediction

  -->